 It is very important to accept responsibility, recognize when the other party is right, and also our own flaws and mistakes.
-This recognition is essential in the sense that others could realize that we do not want to look good or above them, we are not moved by revenge or pride, but we are focused on problem resolution, success, and improving the quality of our relationships
+This recognition is essential because everyone could see that we do not want to look good or above them, we are not moved by revenge or pride, but we are focused on problem resolution, success, and improving the quality of our relationships.

-- Besides, being able to accept our faults and mistakes is tough, but it is also a key part of personal growth.
-It shows maturity and intelligence: If you don’t learn from your errors, you are bound to repeat them, and even make things worse.
+Besides, being able to accept our faults and mistakes is tough, but is also a key part of personal growth.
+It shows maturity and intelligence.
+If you don’t accept and learn from your errors, you are bound to repeat them, and even make things worse.
 It is not to be confused with self-destructive and self-defeating thoughts and behaviors.

-- Nobody is perfect and neither are we, but it is also important that our recognition is sincere, it should be accompanied by an apology and a means to act differently in the future: “I am really sorry that I’m late.
+Nobody is perfect and neither are we, but it is also important that our recognition is sincere, it should be accompanied by an apology, and the willingness and determination to act differently in the future: “I am really sorry that I’m late.
 It was not my intention at all to keep you waiting.
 I’ll leave my office half an hour earlier next time, so I’ll get here on time.”
-It is also a good idea to offer something to mitigate or compensate for our error or fault: “Let me offer you a cup of coffee or something for having wasted your time.”
+It is also a good idea to offer something to mitigate or compensate for our error or fault: “Let me invite you to a cup of coffee or tea for having wasted your time.”

-- Accepting responsibility is tough, it is never easy, and there is no way around it, but it is the only way for personal and professional success, as well as for building quality, meaningful, and stable relationships.
+Accepting responsibility is tough; it is never easy and there is no way around it, but it is the only way for personal and professional success, as well as for building positive, meaningful, and stable relationships.